adobeio/adobeio-documentation/README.md

-## Register an AEM Event Publisher
+### Register an AEM Event Publisher
 To register an AEM Event Publisher:

 1. Install the AEM Event Proxy Package.
 1. Configure Adobe I/O Events Cloud Service.
 1. Perform an AEM Health and Configuration Check.

+### Register an AEM Event Consumer App

+You will need to register an AEM event consumer App to see , you can set up a webhook.
+Your webhook should be able to accept and reply to a challenge http request parameter sent by Adobe CSM.

 ### Install the AEM Event Proxy Package